 Mold often follows a water event such as a hurricane or storm, a flood, or a broken pipe.
 Regardless of source, if there’s standing water or waterlogged carpet, furniture or other building materials or furnishings, that’s where cleanup starts.

 The first order of business is pumping any standing water out of the area.
 The next area of focus is on the moisture content in the air.
 Relative humidity needs to be brought down beneath 55%.
 This task is taken on by portable, commercial dehumidifiers meant to dry out the air quickly.
+Air mover and carpet dryer fans are also used to dry out wet carpet.

 While performing a similar task to a residential dehumidifier, the dehumidifiers ones used by mold remediation professionals are meant to endure constant use over a long period of time.
 They’re often louder than their household counterparts as the primary task is completing the job at hand quickly.
 That’s because mold can start forming in as little as 24-48 hours.